Posted: December 14, 2017||

 What sorts of wildlife can be seen during a British winter?

 Your garden definitely seems quieter when the nights start to draw in, but not all the birds have flown south for winter.
-Many birds who spend their summers further north come to Britain during the winter, and it’s a great opportunity to see
+Many birds who spend their summers further north come to Britain during the winter, and it’s a great opportunity to see some lesser-known

 Being the largest flower show in the world, the RHS Hampton Court Flower Show offers the visitor a wonderful variety, year after year, as can be imagined.
 Between the 30th of June and the 5th of July this year, some breathtaking displays were on offer, talks were held and ideas passed on to anyone interested in creating a garden, or improving on an existing one.
 Being awarded the Garden Event of the Year Award, the prestige of this show is unmistakable.